 The Outsiders is Francis Ford Coppola’s epic greasers-vs-socs melodrama — his “teenage Gone With the Wind,” to quote the director’s commentary.
 Visually rich, overflowing with end-of-innocence symbolism and Americana iconography, the movie is a charged and earnest adaptation of the seminal SE Hinton young adult novel.

 The Outsiders has gone down as a bit of a cult classic for two reasons — both of them very good reasons to remember this film.

-The first is the young cast is bursting with charismatic actors who would go on to long carers: Matt Dillon, Tom Cruise, Rob Lowe, Emilio Estevez, Patrick Swayze, Ralph Macchio, C Thomas Howell, and more.
+The first is that the young cast is bursting with charismatic actors who would go on to long careers: Matt Dillon, Tom Cruise, Rob Lowe, Emilio Estevez, Patrick Swayze, Ralph Macchio, C Thomas Howell, and more.
 It’s almost too many cooks in the kitchen — Estevez and Cruise are particularly shortchanged in the theatrical cut.